Securing Pulumi Secrets with AWS KMS and HashiCorp Vault

 pytest Isolation for IaC

 Unit tests must never invoke live cloud providers.
 Isolate configuration parsing from resource provisioning logic.
-Mock the Pulumi runtime engine to simulate stack evaluation without network calls.
+Mock the Pulumi config to simulate stack evaluation without network calls.

 Mocking KMS/Vault Responses

-Patch pulumi.runtime.invoke and pulumi.config.Config using unittest.mock.
-Return deterministic ciphertext payloads during test execution.
+Patch pulumi.Config using unittest.mock.
+Return deterministic values during test execution.
 Validate type coercion and error handling paths without exposing real credentials.

 CLI Output Redaction Verification

-Secret masking relies on Pulumi’s internal serialization layer.
-Verify that pulumi preview and pulumi up outputs display [secret] placeholders.
-Assert that .apply() string interpolation raises ValueError when attempting synchronous plaintext conversion.
+Secret masking relies on Pulumi's internal serialization layer.
+Verify that pulumi preview and pulumi up outputs display [secret] placeholders for values retrieved via require_secret() or get_secret().
+Do not attempt synchronous string operations on Output[str] objects—use .apply() for all transformations.

 Common Mistakes & Remediation